-(Removed November 2019 and replaced by Appendix M - Civil Rights & Title IX Policy for Faculty, Students, and Staff)
+(Removed November 2019 and replaced by Appendix M - Civil Rights Policy for the Campus Community)

 7.15 Sales Solicitations

 The University subscribes to the position that it is important for state agencies to create a working environment which allows employees to devote full-time attention to their duties.
 Permitting outside vendors, solicitors, and sales people unrestricted access to employees in state facilities or on state property to sell private goods and services to individuals is disruptive and a violation of university policy.
 Employees are not to invite or entertain sales solicitors in the workplace or on state property.
 Outside sales solicitation or presentations in state facilities or on state property are not authorized whether or not employees are on duty.
 This restriction does not apply to private entities under contract with the State or University who are acting in an official capacity as agents of the State or University.